Alexandru101/HTML-CSS-Projects/Counter Program/readme.md

 ## Setup Instructions

 - Download [Visual Studio Code](https://code.visualstudio.com/) and make sure to have "Live Server" extension installed
-- Create a folder for the project
+- Create a folder for the project and make sure to change the html stylesheet "href" to look for your projects file name
 - Create three files within that folder for index.html, index.js and style.css.
 - Press "Go Live" at the bottom of your visual studio code (IDE)